 Right after I propose that wizards in the Potterverse had finally figured out the secret of “Light” magic (aka; modern wizardry) and magic had finally become safe enough to casually indulge in.
 On top of 1200-1500 years of a documented human history of wizards publicly going rogue and having to be restrained, as often as not.
 The price of losing oneself in Dark magic had finally earned its inevitable payoff in the hearts and minds of the neighboring Muggles.

 Or, in other words, modern wizardry had not been developed a minute too soon.
-In fact it is arguable as to whether its development had already been too late.
+In fact it is arguable as to whether its development had not already been too late.
 This was also, if you remember, just about the point that four well-remembered British witches and wizards decided to find an out-of-the-way location and establish a school.

-Nothing, of course, was going to serve as a safeguard for a practicing witch or wizard who has managed to get the local Muggles up in arms against them.
+Nothing, of course, was going to serve as a safeguard for a practicing witch or wizard who had managed to get the local Muggles up in arms against them.
 Nor would it have saved a witch or wizard who too openly made use of their ability to channel magic to meddle in mundane politics.
 In our world, the “Maid of Orleans” was burned as a heretic — and a witch — in the early 15th century (when the perception that magic is a form of trafficking with demons had had some centuries to become well established) for the crime of convincing others to obey the voices in her head.
 It has not been determined whether the Joan of Arc equivalent of the Potterverse (if such existed) was actually a witch, or merely a Muggle with great charisma.
 There is a strong probability that if she existed, she may in fact have been a Squib, psychically active to some degree, but unable to actually channel magic.
 Which might have saved her.

 It must also be acknowledged that this matter was to at least some extent a class thing.
 Where a local witch or cunning man might well arouse the ire of the neighborhood against them, bringing the wrath of the Church down upon their heads for having been perceived to be infringing upon the Church’s authority in that region, scholarly wizards (and it was always specifically *wizards*, never witches) continued to make a very decent living under the patronage of the royal Court or members of the Nobility for some centuries afterwards.
 Such official Court Wizards were in a precarious position, however, and by the 16th century were rapidly disappearing from public view.